nalin-iitd/serenity-test/README.md

 1) Open VerifyEnglishTest.java.
 Inside the @Managed annotation, put driver name as firefox, chrome or iexplorer based on which browser you want the tests to run on.
 By default, tests will run on Firefox browser
 2) Right click -> Select 'Run as' -> 'Run Configurations' -> Open 'Arguments' tab -> Provide the following parameters in VM Arguments box :-
-a) For running the tests on Firefox browser -> no arguments need to be specified
+a) For running the tests on Firefox browser -> no arguments need to be specified since Firefox webdriver extension has already been installed
 b) For running the tests on Chrome browser -> Type -Dwebdriver.chrome.driver="C:\drivers\chromedriver.exe".
 Note that this should be the path where you installed the chromedriver.exe file in previous steps
 b) For running the tests on IE browser -> Type -Dwebdriver.ie.driver="C:\drivers\IEDriverServer.exe".
 Note that this should be the path where you installed the IEDriverServer.exe file in previous steps